y11en/tlse/README.md

 Important security note
 ----------

 Note that for DTLS, it doesn't implement a state machine, so using this DTLS implementation with UDP (server) may expose your server to DoS attack.
-The DTLS implementation in this library is meant to be used EXCLUSIVELY over SCTP sockets.

 License
 ----------